Fed overhauls investment and trading rules following resignations of top officials

 “These tough new rules raise the bar high to assure the public we serve that all of our senior officials maintain a single-minded focus on the public mission of the Federal Reserve,” Powell said in October, when the rules were first outlined.

 Scrutiny over Clarida’s disclosures began in October after initial reports showed that he bought shares in February 2020 of an investment fund that held stocks, just before the Fed announced it was prepared to help the economy as the pandemic began to take hold, bringing confidence to the markets.
-Attention on Clarida’s trades later intensified after the New York Times reported that Clarida initially failed to disclose the full extent of his trading.
+Attention on Clarida’s trades later intensified after the New York Times reported that Clarida initially did not disclose the full extent of his trading.
 He resigned last month.

-In September, Rosengren and Robert Kaplan both left their posts after reports revealed that they actively traded in stocks and other investments while in their roles setting monetary policy and assisting the central bank through the coronavirus crisis.
+In September, Rosengren and Kaplan both left their posts after reports revealed that they actively traded in stocks and other investments while in their roles setting monetary policy and assisting the central bank through the coronavirus crisis.
 At the time of those investments, Rosengren led the Boston Federal Reserve Bank and Kaplan led the Dallas Fed.